 Best Shepherd Dog Breeds

-We’ve found and compiled a list of all the shepherd dog breeds we can find to be as complete as possible.
-These are the best in no particular order.
+We’ve found and compiled a list of nearly all the shepherd dog breeds we can find.
+And in our opinion, these are the best in no particular order.
 Let us know in the comments section below – which of the shepherds is your favorite?

 1. Australian Shepherd